 - the PCB position has to be such that most of the long tracks will be horizontally placed – when printed as portrait or vertically placed when printed as landscape.
 This is to ensure the smoothness of tracks, otherwise you might have to adjust more with the marker.
 The reason behind this is how the printing itself is made.
 So just rotate the PCB design 90 degrees before printing if needed.

 2. TOP/BOTTOM LAYERS SYNCHRONIZATION – SHEETS ONLY: for this step you need additionally some tape.
 The matching should be initially done with no PCB interleaved, just place the printed layers one on top of the other.
 The sheets have to be synced, then place some tape to make sure they don’t slip.
 Place the tape on all 4 edges.

 - do the synchronization with a white paper underneath.
 This will make the pads holes visible and synchronization easier.

-- sometimes (usually when the board size is big) you will notice the layers cannot be 100% synced.
+- sometimes (usually when the board size is big) you will notice the layers don’t match 100% when placed one on top of the other (seen easy by looking at pads/vias top/bottom) .
 This is exactly due to the stretching during printing.
 So you have to print several times until they match.

 3. PCB-SHEETS SYNCHRONIZATION: a black marker and 4 thin nails are needed.
 First part of this step consists in syncing the already synced sheets at previous step with the raw PCB.
 Yes, still not interleaved.
 This means both 2 sheets (as prepared at previous step) will be placed on top of the PCB.
 This is just to make the 4 holes corresponding to the 4 pads placed in each PCB corner used for sync.
 Once you placed the sheets on the PCB, fix them with some tape.
 Now you have to drill all 4 pads and make sure you do it also through the PCB .